PaulTreanor/basic-S3-hosting/README.md

 Made for future reference.
 No domains, literally just a bucket with distribution files in it.
 Useful for letting peopel get their hands on a quick prototype without any overhead.

 # How to use
+*This requires you to have the serverless framework installed (`npm install -g serverless`) and to have AWS environment variables for your account set up.*

+1. Clone this git repo
-1. Put website files in /static
+2. Put your site's files in /static
-2. Edit details in serverless.yml
+3. Set your region in serverless.yml
-3. Remember that the bucket name (custom siteName) must be unique
+4. Set your siteName in serverless.yml (it must be unique because it's an S3 bucket)
-4. Install the serverless framework and run `npm install`
+5. Run `npm install`
 5. run `serverless deploy`